-Who let the dogs out?!
+Who let the dogs out?

 My tail of an amazing Vegas vacay starts at McCarran International Airport where I could reach an indoor designated pet-relief area located at every gate and terminal.
 Just be on the lookout for a grass area with a super appealing red fire hydrant.

 Once out of the airport, there are a few transportation options.
-If you’re feeling fancy, Omni Limousine is pet-friendly and starts at $55 per hour.
+If you’re feeling fancy, Omni Limousine is pet-friendly and starts at $43 per hour.
 If you plan on using a ride-share app, be sure to call the driver and make sure they’re okay with furry friends coming along on the ride.

 Where To Stay

 MGM Resorts is just as obsessed with dogs as you are, so any of their resorts are where my four-legged friends can get the true Very Important Dog treatment.
-With a specialized Doggie Butler and a doggone delish room service menu, Delano is where we’re treated just as well as the humans.
+With a specialized Doggie Butler and a doggone delish room service menu, these puppy pads are where we’re treated just as well as the humans.
 Vdara Hotel & Spa has VDOG suites, and they have an onsite 24-hour real grass dog park with a walking path that’s good enough to make any tail wag.